Cardiac Surgery at Mount Sinai Beth Israel

-If you are in need of a heart (cardiac or cardiothoracic) surgeon in Manhattan or the New York City area, the Division of Cardiac Surgery at Beth Israel Medical Center has an outstanding team of heart surgery experts, providing the highest quality, innovative and patient-centered treatments in a caring and supportive environment.
+If you are in need of a heart (cardiac or cardiothoracic) surgeon in Manhattan or the New York City area, the Department of Cardiac Surgery at Mount Sinai Beth Israel has an outstanding team of heart surgery experts, providing the highest quality, innovative and patient-centered treatments in a caring and supportive environment.

-The Division of Cardiac Surgery at Beth Israel Medical Center in Manhattan, NYC, offers state-of-the-art surgical techniques to treat the vast array of vascular conditions in the heart–from aortic aneurysms to coronary artery bypass surgery to valve repair or replacement–often using minimally invasive techniques.
-In the 20 years since the launch of its Cardiac Surgery Program, Beth Israel Medical Center has earned consistently excellent surgical success rates and produced countless positive outcomes for its patients.
+The Department of Cardiac Surgery at Mount Sinai Beth Israel in Manhattan, NYC, offers state-of-the-art surgical techniques to treat the vast array of vascular conditions in the heart–from aortic aneurysms to coronary artery bypass surgery to valve repair or replacement–often using minimally invasive techniques.
+In the 20 years since the launch of its Cardiac Surgery Program, Mount Sinai Beth Israel has earned consistently excellent surgical success rates and produced countless positive outcomes for its patients.
 As compared to their peers, the majority of Beth Israel’s cardiac surgeons treat more patients with diabetes, more women and more elderly patients–factors that contribute to a higher surgical risk–yet, the surgical results are superb in these higher risk groups.

 For example, diabetic patients undergoing coronary bypass surgery normally have a 25 to 30 percent higher risk of death than patients without the disease.
 Many of them suffer from vascular and kidney disease, serious metabolic conditions involving glucose and insulin levels, or they have suffered strokes or heart failure.
 Additionally, they are prone to more complications from surgery, such as electrolyte imbalances that contribute to cardiac problems, infection, and poor wound healing.